Lapin0t/phd-manuscript/main/02_games.typ

     (itree.vis th q th k) .itree.obs := itree.visF th q th k $
 ] <def-itree>

+#tom[pas compris les shorthands.
+Est-ce que tu essaies de dire que
+$itree.ret th x := { itree.obs = itree.retF t x}$, par exemple?]

 Notice that this definition is to interaction trees~#mcite(<XiaZHHMPZ20>) what inductive families are to inductive data types.
 As we will discover in the remainder of this chapter, all of the monadic theory of interaction trees lifts neatly to this newly indexed setting, an "outrageous fortune" described by Conor McBride in #mcite(dy: 1.2em, <McBride11>).

-Before moving on to define bisimilarity, let us first link this definition to the previous one of transition system over a game.
+#tom[Cette phrase devrait-elle être après la def qui suit?]
+Before moving on to
+define bisimilarity, let us first link this definition to transition systems over games.

 #definition[Strategies][
   Given a game $G cl game.g th I^+ th I^-$ and output $R cl I^+ -> base.Set$,